New Ryde Fire Station

 When will the station be built?

-Construction of the station will begin in early 2022 with an anticipated completion date later in the year.
+Construction of the station will begin in early 2022 with an anticipated completion in early 2023.

 Will there be any impact on traffic during the construction?